Documentation Index

 There are two ways to add User Stories to a Deployment Package:

-- During creation: Select the Include in Deployment Package checkbox while creating the User Story.
+• During creation: Select the Include in Deployment Package toggle while creating the User Story.

-- When editing: Edit an existing User Story and select the Include in Deployment Package checkbox.
+• When editing: Edit an existing User Story and select the Include in Deployment Package toggle.

-- Edit Deployment Package: Right-click on an in-progress Deployment Package and select Edit.
-This opens the Edit Deployment Package dialog, where relevant User Stories can be selected for inclusion.
-After selecting the required items, click OK to confirm.
+2. Add User Stories To Package: Right-click on an in-progress Deployment Package and select Add User Stories To Package.
+This opens the Add User Story To Package dialog, where User Stories that are still not part of any Deployment Package can be selected for inclusion.
+After selecting the required items, click Save to confirm.

 Package and Build Details Dashboard